learnitmyway/EffectiveJava/README.md

 # Effective Java
-My own examples from Effective Java by Joshua Bloch using TDD
+My own examples from Effective Java by Joshua Bloch using TDD.

 ### 2 Creating and Destroying Objects
 * Item 1 - Consider static factory methods instead of constructors